 Do you desire a parking space?
 If so, number of spaces:

 of persons to reside in apartment:

 Name(s) Relationship to purchaser

 1

-2

-3

 Employment Data - Purchaser

-Current Employer: Dates employed:
+Current Employer: Dates employed: /

-Position/Title: From То
+Current salary:

 Address:

-Supervisor's Name:
+Supervisor's Name: Phone #:

-Previous Employer: /
+Previous Employer: Dates employed: /

-Position/Title: From To
+Position/Title: Current salary:

 Address:

 Supervisor's Name:

 Employment Data - Co-Purchaser

 Current Employer: Dates employed: /

 Position/Title: Current salary: From То

 Address:

 Supervisor's Name:

-Previous Employer: /
+Previous Employer: Dates employed: /

-Position/Title: From To

-Address:
+Current salary: From То

 Supervisor's Name:

-it considered as a basis for Monthly Amount paying manitenane Monthly Amoun
+me need not be revealed if the purchaser/cochaser does not choose to have it considered as a basis for Monthly Amount paying maintenance charges.
+Monthly Amoun

+¢ \$

 \$ \$

-\$ \$
+^ \$

-DETAILS OF PUR RCHASE
+DETAILS OF PUF

 a.
-Purchase Price \$ Estimated Clo osing Date:
+Purchase Price \$ Estimated Closing Date:

 b.
 Total Closing Costs (est.) \$

 \$

 c.
 Total (a+b) \$

 d.
-Amount of Financing \$ () Lending Insti tution Name:
+Amount of Financing \$ () Lending Institution Name:

 e.
 Other Financing \$ ()

 f.
 Amount of Deposit \$ ()

 \$ ()

 g.
-Balance Due at Closing (es t.) \$
+Balance Due at Closing (est t.) \$

-Source of down payment and so ettlement charges:
+Source of down normant and a ottlomont charges:

-State the source of any funds us sed in the purchase of the apartment other than your own personal funds or
+• - partment other than your own personal funds or

-the funds obtained from the len - - •
+the funds obtained from the len ding institution set forth al bove

-C

-If applicable, explain other fina incing or other equity (pro- vide additional shee t if more space is needed)
+If applicable, explain other fina ncing or other equity (prov vide additional sheet if more space is needed)

-^{} Copy of fully executed Contract of Sale, together with any riders, must be submitted with this application.
+Copy of fully executed Contract of Sale, together with any riders, must be submitted with this application.
 Copy of mortgage commitment letter from lending institution must be submitted with this application.